Mists of Pandaria Beast Mastery Hunter PvE Guide

 |Skinning||provides 480 crit rating|

-In Mists of Pandaria the Gnomes are still excluded, but Pandarens can become Hunters.
+In Mists of Pandaria the Gnomes are still excluded from the Hunter club, but Pandarens can become Hunters.

 The best racial choice for a Hunter is one that you enjoy playing.
 It doesn’t matter if one race has no special abilities if you like playing that race more than others.
 None of the racial abilities make that much of a difference and they are all overshadowed by your skill as a player.

-That said, if you’re looking towards the end game… Orcs and Trolls are arguably the best Hunter races, with Humans for Alliance.
+That said, if you’re looking towards the end game… Orcs and Trolls are arguably the best Hunter races and the Pandarens get a very nice food buff.
+Here’s a summary of offensive racials, more detail is below.

-Pandarens (Mists of Pandaria) can be either Alliance or Horde, they choose when they leave their starting area.
+Pandarens can be either Alliance or Horde, they choose when they leave their starting area.

 - They can put enemies to sleep with a touch of the paw, but youi don’t want to be in melee range.